jxying/mtp2-bbd-Pypkg/README.md

 (4) Obtaining optimal solution using methods in [2].

-Please skip first step if you have data matrix or sample covariance matrix provided.
-The methods could significantly accelerate the convergence of existing algroithms and reduce memory cost when the thresholded graphs are sparse.
+The bridge-block decomposition is designed to reduce the computational and memory costs of existing algorithms like FPN, especially in cases involving large-scale data.
+You may consider using the FPN solver only when there are no significant computational and memory demands.

 ## Simple Usage